“Women journalists should not cover politics”

 “I used to think that this type of discrimination only occurred in my workplace, but when I came here and heard my fellow sisters talk about the same challenges, I understood that this happens everywhere.
 If we would have had an association like this before where we could have talked about our experiences, we could have found solutions together.
 Now that we have it, there’s no turning back.
 We will share what we have learned here with our sisters who work in the media and join forces to improve conditions for women in the industry,” says Aberash Gebremedhin.

 The programme runs until March 2022, after which EMWA will continue the work itself.
-During the project, the organization has grown stronger, gained more members and been able to acquire new, larger premises.
+During the project, the organisation has grown stronger, gained more members and been able to acquire new, larger premises.

 “Through the meetings, we have also gained ideas on topics that we need to work more on in order to try to improve the situation of female journalists.
 Both in our advocacy work and in various projects we run.
 Among other things, we will work to ensure that women receive the promotions they deserve.
 We need to get more women in leadership positions,” says Azeb Demeke, Program Manager at EMWA.